You will need

 8 pieces Ina Paarman’s Sun-dried Tomatoes, cut into strips

-Place the flour in a mixing bowl.
+Measure the two cups of flour in a mixing bowl.
 Make a well in the middle.
 Pour the water into the well and sprinkle over the sugar, yeast and 1 t (5 ml) of flour.

-Leave for 10 – 15 minutes to allow the yeast to soften.
+Leave to stand for 10 – 15 minutes to allow the yeast to soften.
 Add 2 T (30 ml) olive oil and the measured vinegar.

-Add extra flour and Seasoning to the mixing bowl while working the dough by hand and then turn out on to a lightly floured surface and knead for 10 minutes, until smooth, light and elastic.
+Start mixing the dough with a wooden spoon.
+It will be very soft and sticky.
+Add extra flour and Seasoning to the mixing bowl while working the dough by hand when pliable, turn it out on to a lightly floured surface and knead for 10 minutes, until smooth, light and elastic.

-Put dough back into the oiled mixing bowl and oil the top of the dough.
+Put dough back into the lightly oiled mixing bowl and oil the top of the dough.

-Cover with a cloth and leave until doubled in size, or best, leave in the fridge overnight to rise slowly.
+Cover with cling film and leave in the fridge overnight to rise slowly, until doubled in size.

 Adjust the oven rack to the middle position.

-Preheat the oven to 200°C and place a baking stone or large 400 cm x 400 cm terracotta tile in the oven to preheat.
+Preheat the oven to 200°C. NB: Place a baking stone or large 40 cm x 40 cm terracotta tile in the oven to preheat.
+This is the secret!

-On baking paper pat dough out into a free form shape about 1 cm thick.
+DO NOT KNEAD THE DOUGH AGAIN, just deflate the dough by pressing it down with the palm of your hand.
+Do this on baking paper.
+Pat dough out into a free form shape about 1 cm thick.
 Leave to rise again at room temperature for 30 minutes.

 Top with olives.